weichuanW/llm-based-mt-via-model-editing/README.md

-# Seek What Happens on LLM-based Machine Translation
+# Mitigating the Language Mismatch and Repetition Issues in LLM-based Machine Translation via Model Editing

 ## Brief Instruction
 Here is a brief instruction for the implementation of the paper [Mitigating the Language Mismatch and Repetition Issues in LLM-based Machine Translation via Model Editing](https://arxiv.org/pdf/2410.07054).
 We will update more details soon.